IsabellaGawthorneQCA/1701QCA-Assessment1-/replicationproject/replication.md

 ### Reflection ###

 *Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*
 I feel as though the most successful part of this project is the attainment of producing more then 2 tones of sound and providing differing ways to produce these sounds.
 I included an acceleration aspect via tilting the microbit to add 2 additional notes to the project, as well as added melodies as backtracks via the A and B buttons.
 Also adding the LED light symbols to create a distinction between the high and low sounds produced by pins 1 and 2 was also effective in creating cohesion between visuals and sound. i feel as though i could have improved upon the overall aesthtic elements, refinements could have been made with the use of differing materials such as plywood and copper tape.
 Also perhaps further research and investigation into the breadboard concepts explored may have lead me towards a more refined and substantial augmentation of the orginal device, however time restraints where at play.
+Also maybe more could have been done to highlight the micro-interactions of the project, such as the tilting left to right aspect, through the use of arrows or other symbols.

 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?* when wanting to develope more sounds i had to look for alternatives to producing more keys, this is when i reflected back on the use of acceleration as found in the earlier projects identified at the start of this assesment piece. i also kept in mind the improtance of interaction between user and device this is why i decided to keep the use of keys and otehr interactive elements when faced with the self playing piano made on the breadboard.